puppetlabs/puppet-docs/source/puppet/3/reference/subsystem_agent_master_comm.markdown

 1. Does the agent have a private key at `$ssldir/private_keys/<name>.pem`?
     * If no, generate one.
 2. Does the agent have a copy of the CA certificate at `$ssldir/certs/ca.pem`? <!-- TODO this might be out of order. -->
     * If no, fetch it.
-(Unverified GET request to `/certificate/ca` **without** verifying the master's certificate.
-This could be vulnerable to MITM attacks, but it's also just a convenience; you can secure this step by making distribution of the CA cert part of your server provisioning process, so that agents never ask for a CA cert over the network.)
+(Unverified GET request to `/certificate/ca`.
+Since the agent is retrieving the foundation for all future trust over an untrusted link, this could be vulnerable to MITM attacks, but it's also just a convenience; you can make this step unnecessary by distributing the CA cert as part of your server provisioning process, so that agents never ask for a CA cert over the network.
+If you do this, an attacker could temporarily deny Puppet service to brand new nodes, but would be unable to take control of them with a rogue puppet master.)
 3. Does the agent have a signed certificate at `$ssldir/certs/<name>.pem`?
-    * If yes, skip the following section and continue to "fetch plugins."
+    * If yes, skip the following section and continue to "request node object."
     * (If it has a cert but it doesn't match the private key, bail with an error.)

 ## Obtain a Certificate (if necessary)